COVID-19 Precautions taken by CSA Eldercare

 Many of our employees are skittish despite their dedication to their jobs.
 Many of our most highly valued caregivers are over 50, and some are well past retirement age.
 They are at high risk themselves.

 If they feel a household is risky for them, they may decline to continue to care for you or your family member.
 This does not mean we cannot help you; it just means sending a different aide.

 While we are spending an inordinate amount of time providing support to our aides so that they are not too anxiety-ridden to go to work, we strongly support them in making whatever decisions they feel they need to make to keep themselves and their families safe.

 ✔ Keep a supply of gloves, Lysol, soaps and detergents, masks if possible and other supplies.
 We always do our best to get what we can but we cannot promise to keep people supplied therefore we do not want you to depend on us for these items.

 ✔ Contact us immediately should you or your family member (the person we are retained to care for) become sick with what is suspected to be COVID-19.

 ✔ Please minimize visits from family members and friends for the time being.

-✔ For visitors who MUST come, immediately wash hands thoroughly with hot soapy water when entering the home.
-Maintain as much distance as possible, and please no hugs or touching.
+✔ We ask that all visitors immediately wash hands thoroughly with hot soapy water when entering the home, maintain as much distance as possible, wear a mask at all times, and please no hugs or touching.

 The outcomes and future scenarios are impossible to predict.
 We have some clients who are 100% dependent on us, as hard as it is to hear, and literally cannot live without skilled assistance.